 The general rule on buying vintage baseball cards is to buy the best you can afford.The card will appreciate.
 The cards which see the biggest jump in value are almost always those in the highest grades.

 1952 Topps Mantle cards are often found with condition issues, whether it’s poor centering or simply wear from being well-loved.
 The good news is that you can own one without a lot of hunting, in virtually any condition and the bottom won’t be dropping out of the market anytime soon.
 Look for lower grade examples that may look better than the technical grades.
 "Buy the card, not the holder" is good advice when it comes to higher priced cards like this one.
+It's often possible to own a relatively nice looking Mantle that may have had a slight alteration or tiny piece of the back pulled off for less than $10,000.
+Many Mantle cards are off-center but most agree a centered example, even with flaws, is more attractive.

 We’d recommend buying only a graded 1952 Topps Mickey Mantle because of the issues with altered cards or those which have been counterfeited.
 It was double printed, so we know it's not the rarest card in the high number series.
 Even if the graders aren’t uniformly consistent, at least what you see is what you’ll get.
 It will also be easier to sell down the road if you must.
 You can click here to see what's available on eBay and there should be plenty of options.
 Just don’t stick the slab in your bike spokes.